- 08 February 2021

 EPC Regulations 2007

 It is therefore reasonable to conclude that a “prospective tenant” does not include a person who is already a tenant.
-This makes sense in the context of the EPC regime, as the renewing tenant should already know about the building’s energy performance of the property.
-An EPC would serve no real purpose in those circumstances and having to provide one would be a waste of time and money.
+This makes sense in the context of the regime, as the renewing tenant should already know about the building’s energy performance of the property.
+It would serve no real purpose in those circumstances and having to provide one would be a waste of time and money.

 However, the MEES Regulations provide information only when there is a valid EPC currently in place as a result of the EPC regulations applying.